Lego Minifigures (theme): Overview

-Lego has eliminated the figurine-specific bar codes on all Series 3 and 4 packets and replaced them with a braille-like system of dots embossed in the lower seal of the bag.
+Lego has eliminated the figurine-specific barcodes on all Series 3 and 4 packets and replaced them with a braille-like system of dots embossed in the lower seal of the bag.
 In theory, this will allow customers to continue identifying the figure enclosed within.
 Later series do not have any markings to indicate their contents.

-On average a new series has been released every four months.
+On average, a new series has been released every four months.
 Release dates sometimes vary between countries.

-In September 2021, Matthew Ashton, The Lego Group's Vice President of Design announced the Collectible Minifigures alongside City, Friends, Creator, Lego Classic, Technic, Speed Champions, Monkie Kid, Ninjago and DOTS themes were continue until at least 2023.
+In September 2021, Matthew Ashton, The Lego Group's Vice President of Design announced the Collectible Minifigures alongside City, Friends, Creator, Lego Classic, Technic, Speed Champions, Monkie Kid, Ninjago and DOTS (formerly) themes will continue until at least 2023.

 Development

 During the development process of the Lego Minifigures theme, Lego designers Tara Wike explained the concept of the Lego Minifigures theme.
-Tara Wike explained, "Here’s a good example I’ll go to Austin and say, “let’s do an elephant girl”, and he’ll doodle that up and we’ll go brief the sculptors.
-And it’s usually not just out of thin air, we’ve done some other animal helmets before, so we’ve got some experience with that.
-We’ll have a rough wish, but we know that we’ll have limitations, and we go to the sculptors and they come back with their proposal, and we always have a mould engineer sitting in on our weekly design meeting so that they can flag things right away.
-But our sculptures are actually very good at knowing what we can get in and out of a mould."
+Tara Wike explained, "Here’s a good example… I’ll go to Austin and say, ‘let’s do an elephant girl’, and he'll doodle that up and we'll go brief the sculptors.
+And it's usually not just out of thin air, we’ve done some other animal helmets before, so we’ve got some experience with that.
+We'll have a rough wish, but we know that we'll have limitations, and we go to the sculptors and they come back with their proposal, and we always have a mould engineer sitting in on our weekly design meeting so that they can flag things right away.
+But our sculptors are actually very good at knowing what we can get in and out of a mould."
+Creative Lead Astrid Graabæk explained, "We design both for kids and adults in this theme.
+We look at what kids from five year olds and up find exciting, that also sparks their imagination and trigger play for them.
+At the same time, we also look at what is exciting for adults, and especially AFOLs.
+Are there new elements, character choices, or colour changes we think would be exciting?
+We launch three times a year and it’s a variety of classic launches (numbered series) and also these external IP such as Looney Tunes which is the current one out now."

 Collectible Minifigures

-According to Bricklink, The Lego Group has released 784 Collectible Minifigures.
+According to BrickLink, The Lego Group has released 739 Collectible Minifigures.

-Collectible Minifigures of the series released so far.